zfcampus/apigility-documentation/modules/zf-console.md

 `zf-console` provides functionality on top of `Zend\Console`, specifically a methodology for creating standalone PHP console applications using `Zend\Console`'s `DefaultRouteMatcher`.
-It includes built-in "help" and "version" commands, and colorization (via `Zend\Console`).
+It includes built-in "help" and "version" commands, and colorization (via `Zend\Console`), as well as support for shell autocompletion.

 Requirements
 ------------